| Hint type | Description |

 /*+ PUSH_SUBQ[(@qb_name)] */

-The following example shows how to use the PUSH_SUBQ hint to instruct the optimizer to execute the subquery as early as possible to filter out data in the tbl1 table.
+Use the PUSH_SUBQ hint in a query to prompt the optimizer to execute the subquery early, to filter data in the tbl1 table in advance.

 SELECT /*+ PUSH_SUBQ(@"SEL$2") */ *